fuqiang07/CarND-Lane-Lines-P1-fuqiang/writeup_fuqiang.md

 ### Convert original RGB image to HSL image <a name="hsl"></a>

-This step is not taught in the lesson, but it is very useful to isolate whilte or yellow lines to improve Canny edge detection accuracy.
+This step is not taught in the lesson, but it is very useful to isolate white or yellow lines to improve Canny edge detection accuracy.
 Without this step, it is very difficult to detect lane lines under different light conditions for the challenging task.

 Whether to convert the original RGB image to HSV image or HSL image, the following words from the [resource](http://codeitdown.com/hsl-hsb-hsv-color/) might be helpful to provide some insight: